clux/symlink/README.md

 In the example above, every module that uses `jscoverage`, `nodeunit` or `coveralls` will get the relevant modules linked in.

-In the example above, `nodeunit`, `jscoverage`, and `coveralls` all use the same, globally installed version (less querying of npmjs).

 ## License
 MIT-Licensed.
 See LICENSE file for details.